eBird reviewer utilities—browser extension

 Download CSV.
 Clicking this hyperlink downloads the displayed queue or search result in CSV format, which can be opened as a spreadsheet.
 The downloaded CSV file also has an added column named "Day of Year" that contains the month and day without the year.
 There might be different advantages of having a search result in CSV format, but one in particular is that you can either sort it by day of year or make pivot tables based on day of year, which is handy in planning filter changes.
 Note that this function operates only on displayed records; the downloaded file will not contain any records from other pages.
 Be sure to adjust your page size as large as necessary before downloading.

-At the end of each line is a hyperlink to the eBird checklist for the observation.
+Checklist link.
+At the end of each record is a hyperlink to the eBird checklist for the observation.
 It's amazing how much nicer it is to have one-click access rather than two-step access for checklist pages.

 Enhancements for Quick Review